Drutol/AoLibs/AoLibs/docs/navigation-android.md

 !!! hint
     You can also used attribute based navigation.
 See more [here](/navigation/#attribute-based-navigation).

+    This is also the place to pass [IViewModelResolver](/navigation/#viewmodel-injection)

 ### Back navigation forwarding

 One last thing left to do is to give the library the way to know that user pressed back button.
 Given that `App.Current.NavigationManager` is the instance of our freshly created navigation manager we can override `OnBackPressed()` in `MainActivity` like so: